villekf/OMEGA-doc/docs/source/algorithms.rst

 There are mainly two different types of algorithms: Poisson-based and least-squares based.
 Both also have variations that enable regularization.
 Below is a list of the algorithms and whether they are supported by specific modality.
 EM refers to emission tomography as many Poisson-based algorithms have different variations for EM and transmission tomography.
 For transmission tomography versions, see the technical document (soon to be published).

+To enable any algorithm, set the parameter defined below (usually their abbreviation) to ``true`` in MATLAB/Octave and to ``True`` in Python.
+Note that only one algorithm can be enabled at a time!

 | Recommended algorithms when regularization is not used (PET and SPECT): OSEM, PKMA, PDHG, PDHGKL
 | Recommended algorithms with regularization (PET and SPECT): PKMA, PDHG, PDHGKL
 | Recommended algorithms for listmode PET: OSEM, PKMA, PDHG